jacobagilbert/fpv/ZMR250_FPV_TX/README.md

 This project seeks to produce a 200mW FPV transmitter with the following specifications:

 - Easily mounted securely on the ZMR250 frame
+- Low profile and does not inhibit use of 6" propellers
-- Simple to change channels (no buried DIP switches!!)
+- Simple to change channels (no buried DIP switches!)
+- Direct 3S/4S power input
 - Has frequency agility supporting all current receiver channels (including IRC's new 'RaceBand'!)

-### Current Status:
+### Current System Status Overview:

 **ATTiny Firmware:** The current ATTiny firmware has been tested on the hardware platform successfully!
 There are no known issues with the current software.
 I have used it many times and overall I am quite pleased.
-I decreased the startup delay from 1000 to 100 ms recently which speeds up start.
+All 5 bands (40 channels total) have been implemented.

-**Hardware:** Boards were just received from FAB, they have been populated, tested, and function great.
-The boards were made through OSHPark and are available [here](https://oshpark.com/shared_projects/drxYzrrf) - $12 for 3 copies.
-There are a couple changes I will be making for version 1.1 but they are all relatively minor and do not impact . **UPDATE** There are new boards that address the video noise issues that will be available soon.
-I have ordered an initial set and will update when I test them.
+**Hardware:** The v2.1 boards were just received from FAB and have been populated and tested - they function great.
+These were made through OSHPark and can be ordered [here](https://oshpark.com/shared_projects/h9UIDucG) - $12 for 3 copies.
+There are several optional components, which are detailed in a subsequent section.

 ![ZMR250 PCB Front](pictures/zmr250_board_v1_front.png "ZMR250 PCB Front")

-**Weight:** While reducing weight was not a project objective, 250 racers and their pilots are weight-sensitive.
-I made some measurements and here is where this board falls in.
-I was using a TS351 in a neat 3D printed holder, but it was pretty heavy:
+**Weight:** While reducing weight was not a project objective, 250 racers and their pilots are weight-conscious if not sensitive.
+I made a few measurements and here is how this transmitter measures up.
+I was previously using a TS351 in a neat 3D printed holder, but it was pretty heavy:

 | Hardware     | Weight   | Comments                         |
 |--------------|----------|----------------------------------|